 Walk”.
 Inside Egan’s large gate in early Spring, the farm became a carpet of blue from the masses of bluebells, outside the gate was quite different, it was always covered in cows manure from the cows twice daily crossing into the Pool fields,

 now “Springrove”, it was a case of tip toeing carefully or slip, if cycling it was advisable to get off the bike or risk falling off.
-Monica Coughlan had a small shop in her home for a short while, what I remember most about it was her delicious
+Monica Coughlan of "Thornville" had a small shop in her home for a short while, what I remember most about it

-to walk by the riverside and is still one of the most beautiful places in Limerick., Today Pat, Maura, Rosaleen and I still live on the Mill Road just a few minutes walk away from each other.
+still lovely to walk by the riverside and is still one of the most beautiful places in Limerick., Today, Pat, Maura, Rosaleen and I still live on the Mill Road just a few minutes walk away from each other.

 Thank you for browsing